kylegendy/documentParser/README.md

 ## Outline
 (as of 10/21/2020)
 ### General
-We'll need a class to hold standard information about each file, let's call that class DirFile.
-Now, for searching and organizing, I toying with the idea of a radix trie: every string attached to every file will be in it, and at the end of the string will be a container of DirFile pointers for every DirFile that contains that word.
+We'll need a class to hold standard information about each file (most likely strings), let's call that class DirFile.
+Now, for searching and organizing, I'm toying with the idea of a radix trie: every string attached to every file will be in it, and at the end of the string will be a container of DirFile pointers for every DirFile that contains that word.
 Our trie will use nodes that we can call RadNode.
 We will output our data into a serialized file for saving our data, allowing for quicker reload time after the initial compilation/review of the files in our directory.
 The file will keep track of the last compilation's observed files and the last time these files were edited: thus, if we run our compilation again, we will know if we need to go through new files/newly edited files or even delete old files that are no longer in our directory.

-Potentially, there could be an option to go through all directories within our target directory (non-immediates included).
+There could an option to go through all directories within our target directory (non-immediates included).

 ### Specific Objects